How It Works

 How Couples Therapy Helps Attachment Issues

 Understand the pattern, not blame each other.
-When you can see the anxious-avoidant dance or the criticize-withdraw cycle as a pattern you're both caught in, it takes the blame off either person.
-You're not broken - you're stuck in a loop, and loops can be interrupted.
+When you can see the anxious-avoidant dance as a pattern you're both caught in, it takes the blame off either person.

 Heal old wounds.
-Sometimes attachment injuries from the relationship itself (like infidelity or a major betrayal) need specific attention.
-Infidelity therapy and affair recovery work addresses these wounds directly so couples can rebuild trust.
+Sometimes attachment injuries from the relationship itself need specific attention.
+Infidelity therapy and affair recovery work addresses these wounds directly.

 Ready to Build a More Secure Relationship?